 - Have a meeting.
 Getting your grievances out in the open lets your agency know that the pressure is on for results.

 - Ask for an SEO report.
 This will help you ask about the history and what has not worked in the past.
 Get details and explanation of prior actions.

 - Request an SEO strategy.
 Engaging with them about a strategy will show allegiance and trust if you decide to continue your relationship if you see improvements.
-If you do not see improvements developing a marketing strategy in this manner will give you grounds to leave your SEO firm if they continue to underperform.
+If you do not see improvements developing a marketing strategy in this manner, it will give you grounds to leave your SEO firm if they continue to underperform.

 - Ask for credentials and account passwords.
-If you are still considering leaving this is a great way to make sure that you have a more seamless transition between your current and next marketing firm.
+If you are still considering leaving, this is a great way to make sure that you have a more seamless transition between your current and next marketing firm.